 In some parts of the world, such as the U.S., open banking is industry-led.
 Innovative fintechs have sought to access people’s data as a means to provide them with improved and tailored financial services, while banks — themselves recognizing the commercial opportunity — have taken the initiative to develop services to let their customers share their data.

 Elsewhere, open banking is often regulation-driven, largely with the aim of stimulating competition and innovation.
 The best-known example of this is in Europe.
 There, the EU revised the Payment Services Directive (PSD2), which mandated that all banks starting in 2019 allow their customers to securely share their account information with other financial service providers.
-More than a year on, Mastercard's Open Banking Tracker shows 474 third-party providers have registered to provide account information or payment initiation services with national regulators in Europe.
+Mastercard's Open Banking Tracker for Q1 2022 shows 535 third-party providers have registered to provide account information or payment initiation services with national regulators in Europe.

 In Australia, regulation goes further — savings accounts, investment accounts and pension accounts are all in scope, with plans to include utility, telecom, and travel data connections in the future.
 This means a financial services provider can offer a person a more holistic view of their finances and a wider range of financial products.

 This is just the beginning.
 In total, 64 markets including the 26 countries that make up the European Economic Area are now home to either regulatory-driven or industry-led open banking initiatives across all regions.
 Newcomer Switzerland is fostering fintech innovation based on open banking principles, while the Bank of Mauritius has recently published guidance for providers of open banking payments and information services.
 Meanwhile, the central bank in Nigeria introduced a legal framework to regulate its previously industry-led effort.